-The doctoral program in mass communication is interdisciplinary and is tailored to meet the needs of each student.
+The doctoral program in journalism and mass communications is interdisciplinary and is tailored to meet the needs of each student.
 Each student's course of study will be determined in consultation with the student's faculty advisor and will vary with the background, professional interests and aspirations of each doctoral student.

-The Ph.D. will be awarded to students who demonstrate: (1) an understanding of a wide variety of research methodologies applicable to the study of mass communication, (2) an understanding of a substantive area in mass communication, (3) an understanding of a substantive area in another discipline and (4) an ability to develop and conduct independent research.
+The Ph.D. will be awarded to students who demonstrate: (1) an understanding of a wide variety of research methodologies applicable to the study of mass communications, (2) an understanding of a substantive area in mass communications, (3) an understanding of a substantive area in another discipline and (4) an ability to develop and conduct independent research.